bahmutov/cypress-examples/docs/recipes/select-invalid-option.md

 Imagine your application responds to the user selection an option from a `<select>` element.
 You handle the valid options, but how would you test handling of the invalid option by the `default` switch case?

+📺 Watch this recipe explained in [Select Invalid Option](https://youtu.be/X0uiViQoAO0).

 <!-- fiddle Select invalid option -->

 ```html hide